HandsOnDataViz/book/docs/HandsOnDataViz.md

 Look at Figure <a href="#fig:map-principles-map">8.2</a> to learn about basic elements in the interactive maps you’ll create in this chapter.
-The top layer usually display some combination of *points*, *polylines*, and *polygons*.
+The top layer usually displays some combination of *points*, *polylines*, and *polygons*.
 Points show specific places, such as the street address of a home or business, sometimes with a location marker, and each point is represented by a pair of latitude and longitude coordinates.
 For example, `40.69, -74.04` marks the location of the Statue of Liberty in New York City.
 Polylines are connected strings of points, such as roads or transportation networks, and we place the “poly-” prefix before “lines” to remind us that they may contain multiple branches.
 Polygons are collections of lines that create a closed shape, such as building footprints, census tracts, or state or national boundaries.
 Since points, polylines, and polygons fundamentally consist of latitude and longitude coordinates, all of them are vector data.

 <img src="images/08-map/map-principles-map.png" alt="Key elements of an interactive map."  />
 <p class="caption">